Payum/Payum/src/Payum/Core/Resources/docs/develop-gateway-with-payum.md

         if (isset($model['amount']) && isset($model['currency'])) {

-            //do purchase call to the payment gateway using username and password.
+            //do purchase call to the gateway using username and password.

             $model['status'] = 'success';
         } else {